 - A URL never contains any space.

-- Most URLs begin with http://
+- Most of the URLs begin with http://

 Structure of a URL

 For the ease of our study, I am coloring various parts of this URL — so that you can recognize each part easily.

 Every URL starts with the name of the language (geeks call it protocol) using which your computer and the server of this song should communicate.
-In our study case the language is “http”.
-There are other such purpose-specific languages or protocols available — so you might also see “ftp” and “https” … The language is followed by “://” symbols
+In our case study, the language is Hypertext Transfer Protocol or http.
+Also there are other purpose-specific protocols available — so at places you might also see ftp and https …

 World Wide Web

-If we see it in totality, “watch” is a webpage that is residing on a website called “youtube” in a domain “.com” on “www”
+If we see it in totality, “watch” is a webpage that is residing on a website called youtube in a domain .com on the Internet.

 A question mark “?” signals the end of the entire domain name and beginning of the parameter list.
 Some webpages expect certain parameters to be passed on to them.
 This is necessary for the page to function properly.

 The parameters are passed in a “key=value” format and parameters in the list are separated from each other by a character “&” (pronounced as “ampersand”).
 In our example, we are passing two parameters to the watch page.
 These parameters are:

 This completes the URL.
 Although there are finer details associated with the structure of the URL — but I will stop here because I want this tutorial to be simple and bare minimum for the people who are not very tech-savvy.